wellcomecollection/platform/docs/rfcs/merger_matcher/README.md

 Use dynamoDB with a works and a lock table.

 ## Examples

-The matcher/redirector is best understood with examples.
+The matcher is best understood with examples.

 ## Example 1